cmarcum/DAC-Report/README.md

 ![logo](icons/dac.png)

 # Data Source
-We use the [dbGaP Data Access and Use Report page](https://www.ncbi.nlm.nih.gov/projects/gap/cgi-bin/DataUseSummary.cgi) as our primary data source and this package serve as a programmatic interface to easily retrieve the data and automatically generate data report.
-Currently the package stores all DAC action table data (last update: 11/04/2020) locally [(example)](https://www.ncbi.nlm.nih.gov/projects/gap/cgi-bin/DataUseSummary.cgi?DAC=all&actType=all&stDate=04/23/2020&endDate=10/22/2020]).
+We use the [dbGaP Data Access and Use Report page](https://www.ncbi.nlm.nih.gov/projects/gap/cgi-bin/DataUseSummary.cgi) as our primary data source and this package serves as a programmatic interface to easily retrieve the data and automatically generate an DAC-specific data report.
+Currently the package stores all DAC action data (last update: 11/04/2020) locally [(example)](https://www.ncbi.nlm.nih.gov/projects/gap/cgi-bin/DataUseSummary.cgi?DAC=all&actType=all&stDate=04/23/2020&endDate=10/22/2020]).
 To load the data into R environment use:
 ```
+library(DACReportingTool)
 data("nih_dac_action_table")
 ```
-and use this to update all the locally stored tables with the latest data
+And to update all locally stored data with the latest information from dbGaP, use:
 ```
 update.every.table()
 ```

 # Tables Available

-One of the main goals of the package is to make summary statistic of DAR data easily accessible.
-Here are some of the tables you can easily compute using this package
+One of the main goals of the package is to make summary statistics of DAC activities data easily accessible.
+Here are some of the tables that can be computed using this package:

 `nih_dac_action_table`, for table schema see and example [link](https://www.ncbi.nlm.nih.gov/projects/gap/cgi-bin/DataUseSummary.cgi?DAC=all&actType=all&stDate=04/23/2020&endDate=10/22/2020)